 Gentherm Incorporated is a global technology and industry leader in the design, development, and manufacturing of innovative thermal management technologies.
 Our products provide solutions for automotive passenger comfort and convenience, battery thermal management, remote power generation, patient temperature management, environmental product testing and other consumer and industrial temperature control needs.
 Our automotive products can be found on the vehicles of nearly all major automotive manufacturers operating in North America, Europe and Asia.
 We operate in locations aligned with our major customers' product strategies in order to provide locally enhanced design, integration and production capabilities and to identify future thermal technology product opportunities in both automotive and other markets.
-We concentrate our research on the development of new technologies b) Total assets for all prior periods presented have been adjusted to conform with the current year presentation.
-Working capital and total assets for the years ended December 31, 2016 and 2015 reflect the noncurrent presentation of deferred tax liabilities and assets, as well as related valuation allowance.
-For the years ended December 31, 2014, 2013 and 2012, working capital and total assets include \$6,247, \$10,616 and \$15,006, respectively, in current deferred tax assets and \$0, \$710, and \$0, respectively, in current deferred tax liabilities.
-See Note 15 to the consolidated financial statements for information about Accounting Standards Update 2015-17, "Income Taxes (Topic 740) Balance Sheet Classification of Deferred Taxes."
+We concentrate our research on the development of new technologies and new applications from existing technologies to create product and market opportunities for a wide array of thermal management solutions.

+b) Total assets for all prior periods presented have been adjusted to conform with the current year presentation.
+Working capital and total assets for the years ended December 31, 2017, 2016 and 2015 reflect the noncurrent presentation of deferred tax liabilities and assets, as well as related valuation allowance.
+For the years ended December 31, 2014 and 2013, working capital and total assets include \$6,247 and \$10,616, respectively, in current deferred tax assets and \$0, and \$710, respectively, in current deferred tax liabilities.